leonardofs88/cryptoCheck/README.md

 }
 ```

+For other usage, I used AI to diminish time on finding things as I consider technical debts, like binding the data source that uses combine to the displayed data on table view, which idea was used, but all the implementation differ from the one that the prompt result has given.

+Also, the app used AI generated images for aesthetic improvements (designers, please, don't hate me).

 # Conclusion

-I'd like to thank you for the challenge.
-I regret that I had many technical issues and due to the complexity of the code, I wish I could have done more testing and fixing issues with the websocket, as well as creating a much better UI.
+Again, I'd like to thank you for the challenge.
+I hope that these changes are good enough for a good evaluation from the team.

-Finally, I hope that what I've done is good enough, because I had a really good time!

 My contacts are: